 Click here for a list of pet friendly rental housing in Sacramento and surrounding communities, or click here for the extended Spreadsheet version, including the pet deposit costs.

-If you have a Pit Bull or Pit Bull Mix, click here for a list of Pit Bull friendly rentals.
-You can also visit these pet friendly apartment websites:
+If you have a Pit Bull or Pit Bull Mix, check out this list of Pit Bull friendly rentals.